 Whether you start out spouting alfalfa seeds in your kitchen, planting blueberry bushes with the kiddos, or going gang-busters and establishing all 9 of these superfoods in your garden—the nutritional benefits and satisfaction of taking your health into your own hands is its own reward.

 Happy, healthy growing!

 Are you dreaming of growing a superfood garden on your own country land?
-Raydient Places + Properties features rural land for sale throughout the South, in Florida, Georgia, Texas, Louisiana, Mississippi and Alabama.
+Raydient Places + Properties features rural land for sale throughout the South, in Florida, Georgia and Texas.
 Take a look at RaydientPlaces.com.